Ranger Programs in Rocky Mountain National Park

 East Side (near Estes Park)

-• Fire to Flowers and Wildlife Walk: Sunday, Wednesday, Thursday, Saturday at 8:30 am, Meet at Upper Beaver Meadows Road
+• Fire to Flowers Walk: Monday, Saturday, Sunday at 8:30 am.
+Meet at Upper Beaver Meadows Trailhead.

-• Lily Lake Stroll (guided walk): Monday, Friday at 4:30 pm, Meet at Lily Lake parking area
+• Lily Lake Stroll (guided walk): Tuesday, Thursday at 4:30 pm.
+Meet at Lily Lake parking area.

 Junior Ranger Activities (near Estes Park)